 Chris was a Non-Executive Director for the Leeds West Clinical Commissioning Group and has strong experience of the NHS.

-Chris became the named Non-Executive Director for Medical Staff in Difficulty as from 1 December 2018 and represents the Trust within the Health and Social Care Board.
+Chris is the Senior Independent Director, a member of the Building Development and Innovation Committees, an observer of the management Committee for Research & Innovation, is the named Non-Executive Director for Medical Staff in Difficulty, is the Health & Wellbeing Guardian and represents the Trust within the City’s Health and Social Care Board.

 From October 2018